tcpiplab/passwordgen/README.md

 # Signing up for a ChatGPT-4 API key

 You can sign up for a ChatGPT-4 API key [here](https://platform.openai.com/signup).
 It will cost you a little bit of money each time you use it.
 At the time of this writing it is pretty cheap.
 For example, so far it has cost me less than $3.00 to develop and test all the AI features of this program.
-And they allow you to set soft and hard limits so that you don't accidentally spend to much money.
+And they allow you to set soft and hard limits so that you don't accidentally spend too much money.

 # Setting the `GPT_API_KEY` environment variable